sendbird/sendbird-calls-javascript/README.md

 `SendBird Calls` is the newest addition to our product portfolio.
 It enables real-time calls between users within your SendBird application.
 SDKs are provided for iOS, Android, and JavaScript.
 Using any one of these, developers can quickly integrate voice and video call functions into their own client apps allowing users to make and receive web-based real-time voice and video calls on the SendBird platform.

 ## Functional Overview
-Our JavaScript SDK for Calls provides the framework to make and receive voice and video calls.
-Direct calls in the SDK refers to one-to-one calls similar to that of the direct messages (DMs) in messaging services.
-To make a direct call, the caller should first initialize the call request by dialing to the callee whose all authenticated devices will be notified.
-The callee then can choose to accept the call from one of the devices.
-When the call is accepted, a connection is established between the caller and callee, and marks the start of the direct call.
-SendBird dashboard provides all call logs in the Calls menu for admins to review.
+The SendBird Calls JavaScript SDK provides a framework to make and receive voice and video calls.
+"Direct calls" in the SDK refers to one-to-one calls, similar to that of the "direct messages" (DMs) in messaging services.
+To make a direct voice or video call, the caller specifies the user ID of the intended callee, and dials.
+Upon dialing, all of the callee’s authenticated devices will receive incoming call notifications.
+The callee then can choose to accept the call from any one of the devices.
+When the call is accepted, a connection is established between the caller and the callee.
+This marks the start of the direct call.
+Call participants may mute themselves, as well as select the audio and video hardware used in the call.
+Calls may be ended by either party.
+The SendBird Dashboard provides all call logs in the Calls menu for admins to review.

 ## SDK Prerequisites
 * Modern browsers implementing WebRTC APIs are supported; IE isn't supported.
+* Edge is not supported, though it might be supported later.

 ```javascript
 // browser console